Associate Professor of Elementary Education, Early Childhood, and Special Education

 Building Visser Hall

-Dr. Jerry Liss is an associate professor of special education at Emporia State.
+Dr. Jerry Liss is the associate chair of the Department of Elementary Education/Early Childhood/Special Education and is an associate professor of special education at Emporia State.

 Dr. Liss began working at Emporia State University in the fall of 2007.
 He has taught both undergraduate and graduate special education courses at ESU.
 He currently teaches graduate special education courses with a focus on the secondary level practicum courses.